un/inbox/README.md

 ## :construction: Current Status

 `UnInbox` is currently in under heavy development.
-The initial public release is expected in October 2023
+The initial public release is expected in December 2023

 ---

 ## About

-Your communications should feel intuitive and natural, be calm and organized - but instead its overwhelming and painful.

-UnInbox is built from the ground up as a communication infrastructure platform built for better communication.

-Email is just a single of many possible connectors.
-Messages arrive and are go through a line of filtering, processing, and contexting before being delivered.

-Key communication is at the forefront of your experience, and the noise is pushed to the back of the queue.
+Our core infrastructure is designed from the ground up for effective communication between you and the rest of the world.

+The webapp provides a flavoured experience of what email communication would be if it was re-imagined for how we communicate today.

+Features like "team collaboration", "conversation notes" and "new sender screener" are native, making communication easier and more intuitive.

+Built to work with your current email infrastructure or replace it entirely.

+We're not here to kill email, we're bringing it up to date, killing inboxes along the way.

+UnInbox isn't another email service, its a better way to do email.

+_And email is just the start_

 ---

 ## Why

-The first email was sent almost 45 years ago (1979), before the invention of the mobile telephone.
+The first email was sent almost 45 years ago (1979).
+Before the invention of the mobile telephone.

-We've seen some advancements in email technology, but very few changes in the way we process and use them.

-Inboxes have become a dumping ground for anyone to steal our attention and focus.

-The defacto for personal conversations is now a chat app - why cant we have that same experience for email.
+Communication workflows have changed dramatically since then, but the email experience has remained the same.

+The volume of emails we receive has exploded in recent years, with more noise than actual conversations.

+Email is not built for today's noisy, remote, highly collaborative world.

+But email is universal, so we can't force the world to replace it.

+Instead, we're detaching from its legacy underpinnings, to build something modern on top.

 ---